thomasgwatson/alasdos/src/content/hearthouse/forrent.md

 ![pool](img/party-sunset.jpg)

-The property will be available in Spring 2024.
+The property will be available to rent from late August '24 to end of Feburary 2025.
 We would love to keep it in the community, and will be talking with interested folk about how we can manage that over the winter.
-We are hoping to get around 1.1 million for the property and if we can minimize closing costs by running an off-market sale, we would love to share the savings of that with whomever buys the property.
+In March 2025, we are hoping to get around 1.1 million for the property and if we can minimize closing costs by running an off-market sale, we would love to share the savings of that with whomever buys the property.

 ![pool](img/pond-sunset2.jpg)

 The property could easily be split by two couples that are starting their families, as the bedrooms nicely divide into two 'wings' on the top-floor.
 There is also space for the construction of an ADU, a great way to increase the residential space on the property for guests, family, long or short term rental.
 The property is on a septic system and gets fresh water from a 15 gpm well.

-Please reach out to us at thomasgabriel.watson at gmail dot com with your enquiries.

 ![pool](img/sunset7.jpg)